 The Patient Voices Network is a community of patients, families and caregivers working with health care partners to improve our health care system.

-The inclusion of patient voices provides new perspectives and greater understanding for both patient and health care partners, leading to more informed decisions.
-Our community shares a common purpose to include the patient voice in problem solving and decision making to improve BC’s health care system.
+Including patient voices provides new perspectives and greater understanding for both patient and health care partners, leading to more informed decisions.
+Our community shares a common purpose of including the patient voice in problem-solving and decision-making to improve BC’s health care system.

-Our story dates back to 2009, when we were created by the Ministry of Health as part of its Patients as Partners strategy.
-Since then we have been matching volunteers with health care partners who are seeking to engage patients in their efforts to improve quality of care.
-We were first supported by ImpactBC; in December 2015 this responsibility was transferred to the BC Patient Safety & Quality Council.
-We’ve shared an account of our first year being supported by the Council in our 2016 Annual Report.
+Our story dates back to 2009 when we were created by the Ministry of Health as part of its Patients as Partners strategy.
+Since then, we’ve been matching volunteers with health care partners who are seeking to engage patients in their efforts to improve their quality of care.